 Since its opening in the fall of 2017, the Fairmont Amman has set the bar for luxury hotels in Amman, Jordan.
 Its prestigious location in the 5th Circle of Amman, ensures its a convenient 30 minute drive from the Queen Alia International Airport.

-From the moment you step out of your car at the entrance, the five star hotel experience begins.
+From the moment you step out of your car at the entrance of the Fairmont Amman, the five star hotel experience begins.
 As you walk to the check-in desk through a magnificent lobby replete with stunning flower arrangements and sparkling chandeliers, you know you’re in for a treat.
 Unless of course you lead a five star life on a daily basis and I do not.

 I’ve stayed at Fairmont properties in Canada on many occasions along with one in Kenya.
 With any chain hotel there is an expectation, no matter how many stars they have, of a certain level of service, comfort and amenities.